 Comments advocating illegal activity or violating copyrights or trademarks are prohibited.

-You participate in Penn Law’s social media accounts at your own risk, taking personal responsibility for your comments, your user name, and any information provided.
+You participate in the Law School’s social media accounts at your own risk, taking personal responsibility for your comments, your user name, and any information provided.
 Please do not post personal information such as phone numbers and addresses.

-Comments expressed on Penn Law’s social media accounts do not reflect the opinions and position of the University of Pennsylvania Law School or its officers and employees.
+Comments expressed on Penn Carey Law’s social media accounts do not reflect the opinions and position of the University of Pennsylvania Carey Law School or its officers and employees.

 This comment policy is subject to amendment or modification at any time.

 Users are welcome to submit or post content, including photographs and videos, to a Law School account where Penn Carey Law allows users to post content, the content meets the standards articulated in this Customer Use Policy, and the content pertains to the subject of the social media site.
 Users may only post their own, original content.
 Reproduced or borrowed content that reasonably appears to violate third party rights will be deleted.